We currently take 1 years to 12 years old.

-Before and After School Care 3 years to 12 years (We deliver & pick up from St Pius X PS and Manning PS).
+Before and After School Care 3 years to 12 years (We provide school pick up & drop off for St Pius X PS and Manning PS).

 Holiday Care 2 to 12 years old (We take out of area bookings)

 Pupil free days 3 to 12 years (We take out of area bookings as well)

 There is no minimum requirement for your child to attend.

 Yes, we do offer casual days or sessions.
 We can only book 2 weeks in advance.
 Casual days do attract a extra $6 charge (except School holidays, Bsc and Asc bookings).
 Making a booking today here.

 Under Licensing and Regulations, we are required to maintain a minimum of educator to children ratios.

 Although we over ratio our service, These are the ratios: